maddiekausch/GroupMetagenomicsProject/MasterNotes.md

 8 non determined reads
 1 complete read

-Having only 1 complete genome out of 41 vOTUs is expected and normal because the environmental samples are sequenced at mixed, uneven coverage and most viral genomes are only partially recovered.
-Low-quality doesn't mean unusuable, they can be used for taxonomy and abundance analysis.
+Having only 1 complete genome out of 41 vOTUs is expected because the environmental samples are sequenced at mixed, uneven coverage and most viral genomes are only partially recovered.
+Low-quality reads can still be used for taxonomy and abundance analysis.
 The 1 complete genome is particularly valuable.

 # Grab votus and put them in class bucket
 ```bash